 S. Russell, Superintendent SD #42

-The purpose of this performance is to create awareness of the intergenerational impact of Indian Residential Schools and help youth strengthen mental health.
+The purpose of this performance is to promote anti-racism, create awareness of the inter-generational impact of Indian Residential Schools and help youth strengthen mental health.

 Indigenous storyteller Dallas Yellowfly brings “Qwalena: The Wild Woman Who Steals Children” to life in this unique theatrical presentation.
 In a dark theatre, to the steady beat of a drum, Yellowfly tells a scary story of a girl who is born disfigured and bullied by kids in her community.
 She runs away to the forest where she stays hidden.
 Over time Qwalena becomes the wild woman who makes whistling sounds and steals children who search for her in the woods.
 During the presentation Yellowfly uses multimedia elements of video and sound that fills the theatre with a dynamic atmosphere.